 It was the very first large Weems model ever delivered outside America and like piece #1 was a prototype.

-The incredible inner chapter ring on these two pieces was just 18.5mm, mirroring it’s direct descendant the Longines Touran, a dual time pocketwatch.
-The case lugs were thicker, with much more downward curvature than the production models of 1930 that followed.
-All of these wonderful enamel dials were made by Flückiger.
+The inner chapter ring on these two prototype pieces was just 18.5mm, mirroring its direct descendant the Longines Touran, a dual time pocket watch.
+The case lugs were thicker, with downward curvature of the case lugs compared to the flatter proportions of the 1930 production models that followed.
+All of their wonderful enamel dials were made by Flückiger.

 The test production pieces that followed in the Wittnauer 1929 order, and subsequent delivery in April and May 1930 all had 21mm second-setting chapter rings.

 Further, this first couple of Weems pieces used repurposed 18.69N pin-set pocketwatch calibers made by Longines ten years earlier in 1918 for the Turkish agent Nacib, who retailed a Duble tour D’Heure (dual time) turning inner disc pocket watch.
 The 18.69N movement was first introduced in 1908, and the movement on this second piece is stamped patented in 1911.

 Today, one of these early pre-cursor Weems pocket watch pieces with the dial signed Touran, rests in the Longines Museum.
 It is formative part in the evolutionary process that along with the creator inspired and enabled the Longines large Weems development.

 The first production order #139*, made by Wittnauer in 1929, during the onset of the Great Depression, included a number of special test watches.
 Within this order delivered April 10 and May 2, 1930, were two prototype Hour-angle pieces delivered to Lindbergh.

 One featuring, the unit of arc calibrations on the dial of the watch, is pictured in Weems Air Navigation book published in 1931.